gabrijelradovcic/FastAPI-NLP/README.md

 ]
 }
 **Example Using `curl`**:
-  To test this endpoint, you can use the following `curl` command:
+  To test this endpoint, you can use the following `curl` command in different Command Prompt then where server is run:
   ```bash
   curl -X POST "http://127.0.0.1:8000/process-input/"
   ```